kiransilwal1/shoesly/README.md

   * **internet_connection_checker_plus** This is used to check internet connection and provide necessary information to the user.

   * **get_it** Getit used for dependency injection.

+  # Major Assumptions

+    Following are the assumptions made before developing the App.

+    1. All the themes contained inside the figma are absolute and there are no customizations in the fonts, buttons and color that needs manual importing into themedata file.
+    2. The backend doesn't remove background of the thumbnail image.
+An image without background shall be uploaded since the design expects it.
+    3. Variations of products are not needed in landing page.
+They are only needed in detail and cart page.
+    4. Supabase can be used in place of firebase.
+    5. Brand Names and Brand Images are supposed to be imported from design file regardless of their performance and sizes.

+  # Challenges

+    1. Extracting UI components according to the theme in design file.
+    2. Some components need customizations from what flutter already has in the store.
+    3. Preparing dummy data was a major challenge.
+Used locally installed Llama3:8b to create reviews, ratings and other dummy data.
+    4. Though Fitler and Discover are supposed to be separate features, in this project they have a lot of components and states that are shared.
+Had to write the business logic twice.
+    5. One button in product detail page doesn't uses button theme available across the app.
+Manually  created the button.
+Easier instead of sending text theme to the button component :D

+# Additional Features

+    1. Added pages for empty result.
+    2. Added Alerts for errors and notifications.
+    3. Added double support on ratings instead of int support.
+Rating 4.5 will paint 4 and half stars.
+    4. Added Shimmer for proper loading.

+Though the functionality of the app is in par with the initial thought process.
+The project is handled by a single person in 5 days.
+That included databse designs and setup Supabase from scratch.
+The code needs to be refactored massively.
+Some of the business logics are tightly coupled.
+In some usecases Data Layer directly access the Data Entity instead of Data Model.
+These needs to be sorted out in upcoming versions.